-- Whisk together garlic with stone mustard, parsley, dill, capers, mayo, olive oil, and juice of 1 lemon.
+- Make the marinade for the tuna.
+Combine the chopped parsley, dill, olive oil, mustard, capers, lemon juice until well mixed.
 Add vinaigrette to the tuna along with the mayo and mix well to combine.
 Stir in the chopped walnuts and season with salt and pepper.

 - Assemble sandwiches.
 Top crusty bread with arugula, tuna salad, eggs, shallots, and olives followed by remaining bread.
 Serve.

 Have 20 minutes to spare and a can of tuna?
 Make this Mediterranean tuna salad with egg.
 Trust me, you won't regret it.
 Since the main ingredient is canned tuna, there is barely any cooking involved.
 Boil a couple of eggs, toast some walnuts and you are ready to assemble.